 Iron: Iron is everything.
 It is so important as it is required to provide your cells with adequate oxygen, which, in turn, is necessary for healthy nails.
 If you are facing an iron deficiency, you will notice a drastic change in the shape and appearance of your nails.
 Iron is one of the best foods for nails and is mostly found in green vegetables, seeds and nuts.

 Magnesium: Magnesium is considered a vital mineral in almost every process in our body.
-It’s intake is important to save our nails from vertical ridges.
+Its intake is important to save our nails from vertical ridges.
 Magnesium helps a lot in nail formation.
-Magnesium is the much needed food for nail growth and is found in whole grains, almonds, dark green vegetables, black beans and peanuts.
+Magnesium is a much needed food for nail growth and is found in whole grains, almonds, dark green vegetables, black beans and peanuts.

 Protein: Nails are made up of keratin and adequate protein intake is needed to produce keratin.
 Keratin keeps our nails strong and healthy.
 Protein can be found in animal foods like meat, poultry, fish, eggs and dairy, as well as plant foods, such as soy, beans, lentils, nuts and seeds.
 So yes, proteins are the foods for strong nails that you have been looking for.

 Vitamin C: You all know how important Vitamin C is and how much emphasis is made by doctors every year on the usage of this vitamin.
 Vitamin C helps in the production of collagen which assists in the strengthening of your nails.
 The deficiency in vitamin C can result in brittle nails and also slower nail growth.

 Vitamin C is an essential nutrient and is found in citrus fruits and green vegetables.
 Red bell peppers are considered to be the vegetables most rich in Calcium.